 The Group treats transactions with non-controlling interests that do not result in a loss of control as transactions with equity owners of the Group.
 A change in ownership interest results in an adjustment between the carrying amounts of the controlling and non-controlling interests to reflect their relative interests in the subsidiary.
 Any difference between the amount of the adjustment to non-controlling interests and any consideration paid or received is recognised within equity.
 When the Group ceases to consolidate or equity account for an investment because of a loss of control, joint control or significant influence, any retained interest in the entity is re-measured to its fair value with the change in carrying amount recognised in profit or loss.
 This fair value becomes the initial carrying amount for the purposes of subsequently accounting for the retained interest as an associate, joint venture or financial asset.
-In addition, any amounts previously recognised in Other Comprehensive Income in respect of that amounts previously recognised in Other Comprehensive Income are reclassified to the Statement of Profit and Loss.
-If the ownership interest in a joint venture or an associate is reduced but joint control or significant influence is retained, only a proportionate share of the amounts previously recognised in Other Comprehensive Income are reclassified to the Statement of Profit and Loss where appropriate i.
-Goodwill comprises the portion of the purchase price for an acquisition that exceeds the Group's share in the identifiable assets, with deductions for liabilities, calculated on the date of acquisition.
+In addition, any amounts previously recognised in Other Comprehensive Income in respect of that entity are accounted for as if the Group had directly disposed of the related assets or liabilities.
+This may mean that amounts previously recognised in Other Comprehensive Income are reclassified to the Statement of Profit and Loss.
+If the ownership interest in a joint venture or an associate is reduced but joint control or significant influence is retained, only a proportionate share of the amounts previously recognised in Other Comprehensive Income are reclassified to the Statement of Profit and Loss where appropriate